 This clause provides that Part 8A (Additional public passenger vehicle insurance) in the Public Passenger Services Act does not apply to a light rail service.
-This part has been disapplied to the light rail service as the operator is required under its contract to hold appropriate insurances.
+This part has been disapplied to the light rail service as the contractual arrangements supporting the operation of the light rail service provide the necessary requirements in respect to the holding of appropriate insurances.
 The Road Transport (Third-Party Insurance) Act 2008 requires all light rail vehicles to have compulsory third party insurance.